 “The Honors College has allowed me to meet a lot of people that I feel like I’ll be connected to for the rest of my life,” Ammara says.
-She credits the Honors College for much of her involvement and finds value in knowing that the lessons she’s learned and connections she’s made will serve her well after graduation.
+She credits the Honors College for much of her involvement and finds value in knowing that the lessons she’s learned and the connections she’s made will serve her well after graduation.

 “I’m most proud of all that I’ve learned and what I’ll carry with me through life,” she says.